AT A GLANCE

-Number of Faculty: There are 70 full-time faculty members.
-Ninety-seven percent of professors have achieved the highest degree in their field.
-The student-faculty ratio is 10:1, and the average class size is 11.
+Number of Faculty: There are 82 full-time faculty members, and 95% of professors have achieved the highest degree in their field.
+The student-faculty ratio is 10:1, and the average class size is 12 students.

-Geographic Diversity: Hollins students come from 38 US states and 21 countries.
+Geographic Diversity: Hollins students come from 44 states and US territories and 20 countries.

-Financial Aid: Extensive scholarships, grants, and personalized financial assistance put your quality education within reach.
-Ninety-nine percent of students receive scholarships and financial support from Hollins, and $24 million is awarded annually in scholarships and financial aid.
+Financial Aid: Extensive scholarships, grants, and personalized financial assistance put a quality education within your reach.
+Ninety-nine percent of students receive scholarships and financial support from Hollins, and $28 million is awarded annually in scholarships and financial aid.
 First-year students receive a minimum of $23,000 in aid per year.